wncc/WnCC/_soc_projects/25-nihal-run.markdown

 <!--break-->

 Some random (pre-clicked) photos around your location come up on your screen and you have to find them and click as similar a photo to the original as you can.
-Then, after some image processing magic, it tells youif it's a match or not.
+Then, after some image processing magic, it tells you if it's a match or not.
 The first to match them all wins!

 There are two sides to this project -